BuvinJT/distbuilder/docs/QtCpp.md

 * For this configuration, find the **Build steps... qmake...
 Additional arguments** input field and add `CONFIG+=package`.

-* *CONDITIONALLY*: within the Build Environment, add an enviromental variable named `PYTHON_PATH` and define its value to be the path to the specific interpreter you wish to use.
+* *CONDITIONALLY*: within the Build Environment, add an environmental variable named `PYTHON_PATH` and define its value to be the path to the specific interpreter you wish to use.
 If you skip this, the build process will attempt to use `python` from the system path.